StrangeBeeCorp/docs/docs/thehive/installation/licenses/about-licenses.md

 # TheHive Licenses

-This topic presents the different types of licenses available for TheHive.
+TheHive offers different license types to meet various organizational needs, from essential features for getting started to comprehensive capabilities for large-scale incident response.

 !!! info "Cortex"
     Since Cortex is a fully open-source project, you don't need a license to use it.